spec-rahul/DS-Scala/Practical-01/readme.txt

-IN this practical we write have witten a Scala program for performing basic Arithmetic Operations
+IN this practical we have created a Scala program for performing basic Arithmetic Operations